broadinstitute/warp/pipelines/skylab/slideseq/SlideSeq.changelog.md

 # 3.4.2
 2024-09-24 (Date of Last Commit)

-* Added a python implementation of DoubletFinder to calculate to doublet scores in gene expression data; this does not impact the slideseq workflow
+* Added a python implementation of DoubletFinder to calculate doublet scores in gene expression data; this does not impact the slideseq workflow

 # 3.4.1
 2024-09-11 (Date of Last Commit)